Smith-VidaurreLab/Smith-VidaurreLab.github.io/_pages/handbook.md

 *Weekend Work Expectations*: Generally, I expect lab members to take weekends to recharge and rest, and I do not expect everyone to regularly work through the weekend.
 The exception will be rotating animal care duties for researchers working with songbirds on campus, since animal care cannot pause over the weekend.
 Animal care duties will be spread across lab members working in person.
 Lab members who are helping with weekend animal care should discuss their weekly work schedule with Dr. Smith-Vidaurre to ensure that you are not getting burnt out.
 Another exception to working on weekends are times when we need to push to finish data analysis, writing, or other tasks in order to meet important and/or urgent deadlines for any one project.
 If you feel that you are pushing to complete tasks for a project over the weekend too often, please discuss this with Dr. Smith-Vidaurre immediately.

 *Flexibility and Trust*: I need to be able to trust researchers in my lab in order to be flexible with my expectations around working hours, productivity, and time management.
 This trust is something that can be earned as we work together, and requires a dedication to mutual respect and effective communication.

+#### Lab Meetings

+Postdoctoral researchers, graduate students, and research assistants will generally be expected to participate in all lab meetings, unless discussed otherwise with Dr. Smith-Vidaurre.
+Lab members working remotely are expected to join these meetings via Zoom.
+Undergraduate students will be encouraged to attend lab meetings as their class schedule permits, and to join other meetings as they are able.

+These meetings will occur with different frequencies, with the purpose of providing regular feedback necessary for research activities, as well as professional development, and building an inclusive and equitable lab culture:

+- **Biweekly Lab Meetings** (1.5 hours): These meetings will typically be focused around discussing research updates from each lab member and their planned activities for the next two weeks.
+We will also periodically use these lab meetings to discuss research papers published by other groups, or for professional development activities for the lab.

+- **Monthly Diversity, Equity, and Inclusion Meetings** (1.5 hours): This monthly meeting will be dedicated to discussing how we can continue to build and sustain an anti-racist lab and a safe space for queer scientists.
+We will also discuss how we can contribute to making the lab, our departmental community, and the broader scientific community more diverse, equitable, inclusive, and just spaces.
+These meetings will be particularly focused on broadening lab members' understanding of how we can take action against systemic oppression in academia, and encouraging lab members to engage in their own process of self-education about the many barriers associated with different forms of oppression.

+- **Weekly Writing Group** (2 hours): We will meet each week for focused writing time as a team.
+Each lab member will bring one or multiple writing projects* that require steady progress.
+At the beginning of each meeting, we will each state the project that we are working on and our goal for the current writing session (up to 15 minutes).
+Everyone will work on their writing project(s) without interrupting others for ~1.5 hours, and then we will catch up about writing progress and obstacles in the last 15 minutes.
+Depending on the lab's preferences, visitors from other labs at MSU may be invited to join us for this writing group.

+- **Weekly Science Afternoon** (1 hour, Fridays): Each week we will dedicate time to a casual meeting to work on projects or activities as a team.
+These meetings can include brainstorming new collaborative projects, debugging code, discussing a statistical analysis that someone wants to learn, or providing feedback on lab members' figures in preparation for publication, among other topics.
+Visitors from other labs at MSU or other institutions can be invited to join us.

+- **Practice Presentations** (scheduled as needed): Practicing presentations for conferences, invited seminars, or academic job interviews is critically important for growing as a scientist.
+Practicing your presentation in front of your lab members is an excellent way to receive invaluable constructive feedback that can help improve the content and delivery of your presentation.
+All lab members who present at conferences are expected to schedule practice presentations with the lab at least a week prior to the conference itself, and to incorporate the lab's feedback into the final version of their presentation.
+Postdoctoral researchers who want constructive feedback on their job talk(s) are encouraged to practice their talk with the lab as well.
+As a general rule of thumb, we will allocate 45 minutes of feedback for presentations that are 15 - 50 minutes, and 30 minutes of feedback for presentations under 15 minutes (posters and lightning talks).

+\* *Writing projects will vary across members of the lab.
+Depending on your career stage, a writing project could consist of a manuscript, a grant proposal, a thesis proposal, standard operating protocols for the lab, or documentation of open-access software.
+For all lab members, writing tasks for these weekly writing groups will vary depending on the type and stage of your project.
+For instance, if you are contributing to a collaborative manuscript in the lab, a good writing task could be to write up the methods that you used to collect or analyze data, or to write a first draft of the introduction.
+If you are not contributing to a manuscript yet, you can instead work on writing up a standardized operating protocol for the experiments or tasks you are working on in the lab, or reading a paper and writing a short summary of the paper in an annotated bibliography.*

 #### Project Management